rekhaDevs/samagragovernance.in/src/pages/team/index.md

       Mradul holds a Bachelor's degree in Civil Engineering from IIT Kanpur.
-A strong motivation to contribute towards improving public service delivery by co-working with the government and creating real impact at scale, brings Mradul to Samagra.
+A strong motivation to contribute towards improving public service delivery by co-working with the government and creating real impact at scale, brought him to Samagra.
 Currently, he is part of the Mission Prerna team in Uttar Pradesh.
     image: /img/edited_img_4128.jpg
     linkedInProfile: 'https://www.linkedin.com/in/mradul-chaudhary/'